fort-nix/nix-bitcoin/examples/README.md

 ### Real-world example
 Check the [server repo](https://github.com/fort-nix/nixbitcoin.org) for https://nixbitcoin.org
-to see the configuration of a nix-bitcoin node that's used in production.
+to see the configuration of a Flakes-based nix-bitcoin node that's used in production.

 The commands in `shell.nix` allow you to locally run the node in a VM or container.